Have you thought about how you can humanize your marketing? If not, you should

 He said, “We are not thinking machines that feel; rather, we are feeling machines that think.”

 When you are marketing to people, you’re trying to get them to do something or buy something you want.
 That’s object-based marketing.
 But when you’re marketing for people, you’re advocating for them.
-You’re focused on helping them a get result they want or get rid of a problem they no longer want to have.
+You’re focused on helping them get the result they want or get rid of a problem they no longer wish to have.
 That’s human-centered marketing.

 As our marketing technology, machine learning, and tools become increasingly smarter, so do our customers.

 Customers know authentic- sincere – communication from the scaled messages we send.
 They feel it.

 Your customers know how good marketing feels.
 They also sense when you’re sending them scaled or generalized messages.

 You may be saying; people write the email templates.

 The email (even if it’s well written) and personalized in a few places, still often doesn’t feel right.

 Why?
 Because it’s scaled.
 The promise of technology to deliver personalization at scale requires us to embrace the human part first.

 But it’s easy to forget that when we sit at our desks.
 Or when we try to think like our customers.